LLNL/variorum/src/docs/sphinx/AMD.rst

 Beginning with Variorum 0.5.0, AMD processors from the AMD EPYC Milan family 19h, models 0-Fh and 30h-3Fh are supported.
-The current port is also expected to work on upcoming AMD EPYC Genoa architecture.
+The current port is also expected to be supported on the upcoming AMD EPYC Genoa architecture.
 This functionality has been tested on Linux distributions SLES15 and Ubuntu 18.04.
-This version of depends on the AMD open-sourced software stack components listed below:
+This port depends on the AMD open-sourced software stack components listed below:

 #.
 EPYC System Management Interface In-band Library (E-SMI library) available
    at https://github.com/amd/esmi_ib_library